At a Glance

 ✨Showcase Your Portfolio

 Make sure to bring a strong portfolio that highlights your understanding and application of accessibility principles.
-Be prepared to discuss specific projects where you implemented WCAG standards and how they improved user experience.
+Be prepared to discuss specific projects where you've successfully implemented WCAG standards and how you approached challenges.

 ✨Demonstrate Technical Knowledge

 Brush up on your knowledge of WCAG 2.1 and other relevant accessibility standards.
-Be ready to explain how you've applied these standards in past roles, and discuss any experience you have with assistive technologies like screen readers.
+Be ready to explain how you've applied these standards in your previous roles, and be prepared to discuss assistive technologies and their impact on design.

-Excellent communication skills are crucial for this role.
-Practice explaining complex accessibility concepts in simple terms, as you'll need to influence and educate diverse stakeholders during your work.
+Since excellent communication skills are crucial for this role, practice explaining complex accessibility concepts in simple terms.
+Be prepared to discuss how you would educate and influence diverse stakeholders about the importance of accessible design.